 Other Canary Grasses

-A total of 22 species are currently accepted in the genus Phalaris, at least half of them are found in the Mediterranean region, while at least 4 are native to the American Southwest.
+Twenty-two species are currently accepted in the genus Phalaris; at least half are found in the Mediterranean region, while at least four are native to the American Southwest.

-It is possible that psychoactive tryptamines may be present in a number of Phalaris species, such as:
+Psychoactive tryptamines may be present in several Phalaris species, such as:

 Phalaris aquatica